MattHalloran/ReactGraphQLTemplate/README.md

 ## Progressive Web App (PWA)
 A PWA is a website that can be installed on mobile devices.
 These don't have quite the same functionality as native apps, but hopefully one day they will.
 To make your website PWA-compatable, perform an audit on Lighthouse.
-Then, follow the steps it provides.
+Then, follow the steps it provides. **Make sure `NODE_ENV` is set to `production` when testing PWA.**

 One common issue that arises here is "Manifest doesn't have a maskable icon".
 Clicking on it provides more information, but the gist is that you need a square version of your project's logo.
 See [here](https://w3c.github.io/manifest/#icon-masks) for how it should be designed.